huangshuo343/inverse_design_splitter/README.md

 We provided he training samples in the folder `data_training`.
 You can buind your own training samples using `Untitled4_reduce_simulate_region.ipynb`.

 After training, you can use `voxelmorph-waveguide_structure_calculate/scripts/tensorflow/test_waveguide.py` to generate the results for the test set.
+You can use the code in `Untitled4_reduce_simulate_region_test.ipynb` to generate the inputs for testing.
 We provided our model after 250 epochs in `models`, 6 test inputs in `test_inputs`, and the generated structures are in `test_results`.

 To evaluate the power splitting accuracy and transmission efficiency, you can use the code in `Untitled5_test_reduce_simulate_region_small_interpolate_alltest.ipynb`.